Archdiocese of Brindisi-Ostuni: History

-There is no historical proof for early beginnings of Christianity in Brindisi, except the account given by Arnobius, who died c.
-330, of the fall of Simon Magus, who withdrew to Brindisi and cast himself from a high rock into the sea.
+There is no historical proof for early beginnings of Christianity in Brindisi.
+The account given by Arnobius, who died c.
+330, of the fall of Simon Magus, who withdrew to Brindisi and cast himself from a high rock into the sea, is mythological, not historical.

-According to a local legend, the first Bishop of Brindisi was Leucius of Brindisi, about 165, who later underwent martyrdom.
+According to various local legends, the first Bishop of Brindisi is said to have been Leucius of Brindisi, about 165, who later is claimed to have undergone martyrdom.
 Leucius is called a confessor or, by Pope Gregory I, a martyr.
 He is said to have been from Alexandria in Egypt, to have come to Brindisi already a bishop, with his archdeacon, and to have baptised some 27,000 people.
 The earliest account of his life says he died under the Emperor Theodosius; Theodosius I ruled from 379–395, and Theodosius II from 408–450.
 Other versions put his death under Commodus, between 180 and 192, and yet others place his martyrdom under Valerianus, 253–259.
 That he was made a bishop from the east rather than one connected with Rome suggests that his story was worked on when Brindisi was subject to Constantinople, between the 8th and 10th centuries.